davebenson/doom4-walkthrough/README.md

 Entering, there will above 5 Imps spawned gradually.

-Once they are gone, Checkpoint.
+Once they are gone, CHECKPOINT.

 Now, find ARGENT CELL 4.1 behind some tanks.
 Use it: most players will opt for Health.

 ## Mission 4: Argent Filter associated with Gore Nest #1
 Open the small door on the lower floor near the Gore Nest's old location.
 Enter to find a Possessed Engineer and a few The Possesseds.
-There is also a Codex Entry "Personnel / VEGA".
+There is also CODEX ENTRY "Personnel / VEGA".
 Make a left to follow the waypoint and interact with the Argent Filter for a cut scene.